2020–21 KHL season: Gagarin Cup playoffs

 Ak Bars Kazan were the Eastern Conference regular season winners with 90 points.
 It was determined despite a 2–3 overtime loss at home to Spartak Moscow.
 CSKA Moscow were the Western Conference regular season winners with 91 points.
 It was determined following a 1–3 defeat suffered by closest challengers SKA Saint Petersburg, at home to Dynamo Moscow, leaving CSKA Moscow with an unassailable points lead.
 CSKA Moscow won the Continental Cup for the third season in succession and sixth time overall, defeating Ak Bars Kazan 1–0 on the final day of the regular season.

+The 2021 Gagarin Cup playoffs started on 2 March 2021, and finished on 28 April 2021.
+The top eight teams from each of the conferences qualified for the playoffs.

 Statistics

 Scoring leaders

 The following players led the league in points, at the conclusion of the regular season.
 If two or more skaters are tied (i.e. same number of points, goals and played games), all of the tied skaters are shown.

 Leading goaltenders

 The following goaltenders led the league in goals against average, at the conclusion of the regular season.